iamcal/lib_bcrypt/README.md

 the hash you've already got stored and re-hash the password if it's too low.
 Using this technique, you can keep increasing your work factor as servers become more powerful.

+## Testing

+If you have perl's Test::Harness installed (you almost certainly do), you can run the tests using:

+prove --exec 'php' test.php